 Only going ahead with something when the yes is full hearted, is scary for me.
 Sooo often there is a partial “no”.
 I plan to make it a practice to notice when I don’t have a full yes (for some people it is about having a full no, so translate if that is you).

-As choice is something that has been identified as reducing violence, Nonviolent Communication aims at increasing our choices.
+Choice is something that has been identified as reducing violence, and Nonviolent Communication aims at increasing our choices.
 This is one method.

 I want to hear the part of me that normally gets ignored and my aim is to be safer in my connection with other people.
 I am really excited about learning to trust myself more!